Skip to Content

 Bisbee

-The Bisbee is Regarded as the primary gold producer in Cochise County, the Bisbee District is indeed a gold mine.
+The Bisbee is regarded as the primary gold producer in Cochise County, and the Bisbee District is indeed a gold mine.
 The placer gold found in the vicinity is primarily a byproduct of mining for copper and lead.
 The hotspot is about 4 miles southeast of Bisbee, nudging the Mexican border.

 The gulches in this region are abundant in placer specimens, and if you’d like a sneak peek of the underground lodes, the Queen Mine offers tours.
 Be cautious and avoid trespassing on private properties, especially those near towns.